-15 To the extent that firms can contract around, or out of, legal rules, and that is the value of a stock of precedents, self-help avoidance of wealth-decreasing laws would appear to be an alternative explanation consistent with Bebchuk et al.'s hypothesis that positive network effects offset negative effects from the substantive law, but such practice would also undermine that hypothesis because it would mean that the wealth-decreasing rules of concern to Bebchuk et al. were of no import (that is, they have no force and therefore do not adversely affect investors' wealth).
+16 To the extent that firms can contract around, or out of, legal rules, and that is the value of a stock of precedents, self-help avoidance of wealth-decreasing laws would appear to be an alternative explanation consistent with Bebchuk et al.'s hypothesis that positive network effects offset negative effects from the substantive law.
+But such a practice would also undermine that hypothesis because it would mean that the wealth-decreasing rules were of no import (that is, because the legal rules can be contracted around, they have no force and therefore do not adversely affect investors' wealth).